Azoospermia is defined as the absence of spermatozoa in the ejaculate or simply absence of sperms in semen or when no sperm is found in semen.

 The World Health Organization has given guidelines for performing semen analysis before labeling a sample as Azoospermic.
 Please ensure these guidelines have been followed at the lab where this test is being performed.
 The guideline is available here for the purpose of reference: World Health Organization.
 WHO laboratory manual for the examining and Processing of Human Semen, 5th Edition.

 If the diagnosis of Azoospermia is confirmed, the next step is to determine the type of Azoospermia.
 Few additional tests like S.FSH, S.Testosterone, Ultrasound of testes may be prescribed to come to this conclusion.

 There are 2 main types of Azoospermia: Obstructive Azoospermia and Non-Obstructive Azoospermia.

 Obstructive Azoospermia means that sperms are being produced in the testes but fail to come out.
 In Obstructive Azoospermia, generally the testes are normal sized and FSH levels are normal.
 The semen sample typically does not contain Fructose ( Lab Report shows Fructose Negative).

 The Fructose Test determines if fructose is present in the semen sample.
 This is only performed if no sperm is seen the in the entire sample.

-This type is very easy to treat with either surgical reconstruction or surgical sperm retrieval using procedures such as TESA, TESE and then performing ICSI and IVF.
+This type of Azoospermia is very easy to treat with either surgical reconstruction or surgical sperm retrieval using procedures such as TESA, TESE and then performing ICSI and IVF.